Farming in Protected Landscapes Programme

 Other organisations and individuals can apply, as long as they do this in collaboration with a farmer or land manager, or in support of a farmer or group of farmers.

-The programme supports activity on any land within the Lincolnshire Wolds AONB.
+The programme supports activity on any land within the Lincolnshire Wolds NL.
 It can also support activity on other land where projects can demonstrate benefit to the Lincolnshire Wolds or the Lincolnshire Wolds Countryside Service's objectives or partnership initiatives.

 You can see the boundary by visiting the MAGIC mapping website.
 Click on ‘designations', ‘land-based designations' and then 'Areas of Outstanding Natural Beauty '.